kavyasomagit/TravelAppProject-Backend/READme.txt

 11-06-2023

 I am proud of creating the routers and API this week.
-As I am very new to expressJS.
 I am very happy that I got great hands-on experience working with ExpressJS and mongoDB.

 Providing link to the routes folder where i have worked: